msusdev/Industry-Supply-Chain-Optimization/Challenge Labs/BeforeTheChallenge/BeforeTheChallenge.md

     ![This is a screenshot that shows the progress to the point of having the azuredeploy.json file in the local folder at Azure](media/image2002.png "The ls command is executed to show that azuredeploy.json is in the local directory")

-3. When completed, you will have a new ARM template to deploy the app service plan, the app service, a SQL server and a database to four environments to simulate the following:
+3. When completed, you will have a new ARM template to deploy the app service plan, the app service, a SQL server and a database to simulate the following:

     *   Web [The company's public-facing website]
-    *   Mobile [The version of the web that mobile users see]
-    *   Store1 [Simulating a physical store location]
-    *   Store2 [Simulating another physical store location]

 4. If you wish, you can review the ARM template.